UN disturbed by Indian human rights violations in IHK

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Pakistan on Wednesday gave its full support to the United Nations’ report on Kashmir, after India had dismissed this first time the factual and extensive report on IHK, saying it was “Pakistan authored” and a “nefarious conspiracy “ against India.”
+ISLAMABAD: Pakistan on Wednesday gave its full support to the United Nations’ report on Kashmir, after India had dismissed this first time, factual and extensive report on IHK, saying it was “Pakistan authored” and a “nefarious conspiracy “ against India.”

 The UN has said that it was disturbed by the sustained attempts to distract and divert the focus away from the human rights violations on both sides of the Line of Control.